A BRIEF HISTORY OF ST ANDREWS, SCOTLAND

 ST ANDREWS IN THE MIDDLE AGES

 St Andrews is named after Scotland's patron saint.
-According to legend in the 8th century a Greek monk called St Rule or St Regulus brought some of the bones of St Andrew to Scotland.
-In the Middle Ages people flocked to visit his remains.
-In those days people believed they could gain favour with God by going on long journeys called Pilgrimages.
+According to legend in the 8th century, a Greek monk called St Rule or St Regulus brought some of the bones of St Andrew to Scotland.
+In the Middle Ages, people flocked to visit his remains.
+In those days people believed they could gain favor with God by going on long journeys called Pilgrimages.
 The pilgrims spent money in the town of St Andrews and boosted its growth enormously.
 Of course, the relics may not have been real but people believed they were.

 In the Middle Ages there was a priory (a small abbey) by St Andrews Cathedral.
 Most of the wall that surrounded the two of them still stands.
 Two arches from the gatehouse, known as the Pends also survive.
 Holy Trinity Church was built in 1410 and in 1472 St Andrews was made an archbishopric.

 In the 13th century the friars arrived in St Andrews.
-The friars were like monks but instead of withdrawing from the world they went out to preach.
-In St Andrews there were two orders of friars.
-The Franciscan friars were called grey friars because of the colour of their costumes.
+The friars were like monks but instead of withdrawing from the world, they went out to preach.
+In St Andrews, there were two orders of friars.
+The Franciscan friars were called grey friars because of the color of their costumes.
 They live on the street place name Greyfriars Garden.
-Dominican friars were called black friars.
+Dominican friars were called Blackfriars.
 Their chapel still survives.

 St Andrews Castle was built about 1200 as residence for the bishop.
 (In those warlike times the bishop needed a castle to live in).
 The English king Edward I captured St Andrews castle.
 The Scots recaptured it in 1314.
-However the English captured the castle again in 1330.
+However, the English captured the castle again in 1330.
 The Scots recaptured St Andrews castle in 1337.
-This time they demolished it to prevent it ever falling into English hands again.
-However St Andrews Castle was rebuilt in the late 14th century.
+This time they demolished it to prevent it from ever falling into English hands again.
+However, St Andrews Castle was rebuilt in the late 14th century.